-5.3.3 Cleaning the Focus Lens
+5.3.3 Cleaning the Focus Lenses

-The lens has a durable coating and won't be damaged by correct and careful cleaning.
-You should check the lens and the 3rd mirror daily and clean them if there is any debris or haze on their surface.
-Your laser will be less efficient and heat buildup on the oil or dust itself can damage the lens.
+The lenses have two durable coatings and won't be damaged by correct and careful cleaning.
+You should check the lenses and the 3rd mirrors daily and clean them if there is any debris or haze on their surface.
+Your lasers will be less efficient and heat buildup on the oil or dust itself can damage the lenses.